South Korean e-Sales - $1Trillion+

 Be sure to monitor your time spent on these social networking sites – you must measure the ROI on your time, or the time of your staff, and determine if the expenditure and effort is justified by the return - just remember, the return is not necessarily increased revenue although that is a great measure, but may include improved brand recognition, increased traffic, customer interaction, community building for future viral efforts, list and data building and a myriad of other cumulative marketing assets.

 You spend a lot of time and money finding and attracting customers and it’s a never ending process.
 Even more important is keeping customers happy and returning.
 One element of your successful site you must not forget is your payment options – if you are attracting customers to your site that cannot pay, you are losing money every day.
 There is a cost associated with every surfer who lands on your site; make sure you offer a familiar comfortable method of payment for all of them.
-Please write me with any questions about local global billing options and secure confidence-inspiring customer options: firstname.lastname@example.org
+Please write me with any questions about the best high-risk rates in the adult space, local global billing capability and secure confidence-inspiring customer marketing options.

 Now get busy!